Securing your first landing pad

 Granada Property Services (GPS)

 For professionally managed home rentals there is no better service and selection of fine homes than with Granada Property Services.
 I recommend starting your search here for homes with pools and suggest that you email GPS to ask about long term rates if you don’t see a rate listed.
 Our family has stayed in Casa Flying Pigs, Casa Azul, and Casa Colonial and loved them!
 But there are many more family-friendly properties in their inventory.

 Casa Flying Pigs Top pick: Notable for its large grassy back yard and covered pool that is perfect for families with kids and pets.
 A few blocks from the center on a quiet street (hard to find that in Granada!).
 An excellent long term rental be sure to ask about monthly rates which are similar to Casa Azul (see below).

 Casa Azul Comfortable airy home with a good-sized pool in a central courtyard.
 Located in an amazing central location near all the restaurants.
-Kids love this house!
-The pool is shaded at just the right hour in the early afternoon to give you relief from the sun Great for stays of 1-2 months.
-Great family-friendly home.
+Kids love this family-friendly house!
+The pool is shaded at just the right hour in the early afternoon to give you relief from the sun.

 Casa Vega Alright, this is a pricier home, but it is a wow! home that is great for larger families or two families sharing.
 Four bedrooms, 1 block from the Calle La Calzada with an incredible pool and dining area.
 Gorgeous views of Volcan Mombacho and the Cathedral from the airy second story.
 Right in the heart of the historic center but so well insulated by thick adobe walls that you wouldn’t know it.

 Condos Hotel Xalteva Spacious units with kitchen and two bathrooms complemented by a seriously pleasant and picturesque backyard and family sized pool.
 Located in a fantastic central location with terrific views of the Cathedral and Volcan Mombacho.

 Casa Buena Vida An airy, comfortable home that sleeps eight with a pool near Iglesia La Merced.
 Excellent value for the monthly rental rate!